Nights in White Satin: Production

 Band member Justin Hayward wrote and composed the song at age 19 while touring in Belgium and titled the song after a girlfriend gave him a gift of satin bedsheets.
-The song itself was a tale of a yearning love from afar, which leads many aficionados to term it as a tale of unrequited love endured by Hayward.
 Hayward said of the song, "It was just another song I was writing and I thought it was very powerful.
 It was a very personal song and every note, every word in it means something to me and I found that a lot of other people have felt that very same way about it."
 Hayward also said:

 So with "Nights", I sat on the side of the bed and just wrote the two verses.
 I was at the end of one big love affair and the beginning of another.
 These are the things that boys, when they're in the middle of love affairs, they think about.
 Every word in that song makes perfect sense to me, but trying to explain it to someone is difficult.
 I mean, I lived every one of the lines in that song.

 Hayward also remembered playing the song for the band for the first time, when he was a new member of the band:

 I played it to everyone in the rehearsal room, and people were mostly indifferent.
 But then Mike [Pinder] said, "Play it again."
 He'd just gotten his Mellotron and he went [sings Pinder's string-sample riff].
 Suddenly everyone was interested and the song just seemed to make sense.
 It was a little bit of relief, you know?
 I was sure the other guys were thinking, We'll get rid of this guy as soon as we can and move on, because if you've got nothing to offer, it doesn't make any difference if you're in or out.
 It's always an interesting dynamic in a young group.

 The London Festival Orchestra provided the orchestral accompaniment for the introduction, the final rendition of the chorus, and the "final lament" section, all of which were in the original album version.
 The "orchestral" sounds in the main body of the song were actually produced by Mike Pinder's Mellotron keyboard device, which would come to define the "Moody (Blues)'s signature sound".

 The song is written in the key of E minor and features the Neapolitan chord (F).